julietaumpierrez/documents-photoholmes/src/photoholmes/methods/trufor/README.md

 ## Description

 The paper presents a novel approach to detect and localize image forgeries.
-The method extracts bopth high-level and low-level features through a transformer-based architecture that combines the RGB image and a learned noise-sensitive fingerprint.
+The method extracts both high-level and low-level features through a transformer-based architecture that combines the RGB image and a learned noise-sensitive fingerprint.
 The latter one is a re-train of the noiseprint method [[2]](https://ieeexplore.ieee.org/document/8713484), dubbed noiseprint++.
 The forgeries are detected as deviations from the expected regular pattern